Due column betting: System explanation

 Due-column wagering is considered a fixed-profit system because the due-column bettor determines the desired profit before betting begins.
 However, whereas with percentage-based money-management systems the bettor varies their bets as a percentage of their bankroll, with a series of due-column bets they bet the amount necessary to make their desired profit plus the total amount necessary to recuperate what has been lost in all previous wagers.
 The idea is to double the subsequent bet after each loss and reduce it to the original amount after each win.
 In the end, the winnings cover all losses of previous bets.
-The basic difference from the Martingale strategy is that the bet size needs to be doubled after every win, instead of every loss.

 Supposedly betting this way ensures that if the better correctly calls a single race at any point in the series they will have profited and can cease betting or begin a new series.
 Proponents of the system argue that the probability of experiencing ten consecutive losses if the bettor is an average, 33 percent handicapper is 1.82 percent.
 Consequently, they conclude, a due-column bettor has a given probability of profiting from slightly more than 98 percent of all 10-race series.
 And, they therefore believe, a due-column bettor will win the product of their designated profit times the expected percentage of wins per the number of series played; or, assuming the bettor's desired profit is $100, they will win about $9,800 per 100 series played.

 The coining of "due-column" is due to bettors' creating charts to track their bets.
 A typical due-column chart is as follows: